attocash/docs/distribution.md

 ### Contribution Rewards

-Community members who contribute to the Atto project can earn tokens as rewards.
+Community members who contribute to the Atto project can earn coins as rewards.
 Contributions can be in the form of code development, documentation, community support, and more.

 - **Types of Contributions**:
   - Software development
   - Critical vulnerability reporting
   - Writing tutorials or guides
-- **Reward Mechanism**: Tokens are awarded based on the impact and quality of the contribution.
+- **Reward Mechanism**: Coins are awarded based on the impact and quality of the contribution.

 ### Voting Node Rewards (NOT IMPLEMENTED YET)